libra/website/docs/reference/glossary.md

 ### Node

-* A **node** is a peer entity of the Libra ecosystem which tracks the state of the Libra Blockchain.
+* A **node** is a peer entity of the Libra ecosystem that tracks the state of the Libra Blockchain.
 * A Libra node comprises of logical components.
 [Mempool](#mempool),  [consensus](#consensus), and [virtual machine](#virtual-machine) are examples of node components.

 ## O